In times of war, Teamsters have always answered the call to service at home and abroad.

 Intense organizing campaigns in booming post-war industries such as the automotive trades, food processing, dairy, and workers servicing vending machines were also used to create more Teamster jobs.

 The Teamsters have continued to serve their country in many ways in times of war and national crisis.
-Our members have served honorably in Korea, Viet Nam, the Gulf War, Iraq and Afghanistan.
-Local and Joint Councils continue to support and aide soldiers and veterans as well.
+Members have served honorably in every conflict since.
+Locals and Joint Councils continue to support and aid soldiers and veterans as well.